Siemens software solutions help Oracle Red Bull Racing achieve efficiency, consistency and cost-effectiveness

 Over the years, there has been a continuous drive to improve the usability of the Siemens toolset.
 As Dan Watkins, head of computer-aided design (CAD)/product lifecycle management (PLM), explains: “We have a small number of analysts and need them to focus on high priority items.
 The improved usability of NX, delivered via a more focused and streamlined user interface, has allowed us to bring some of the simulation tools directly to the design engineers, where they can now run a first pass analysis with NX.
 This helps them assess the relative suitability of a part before forwarding it on for a more in-depth structural and thermal analysis.
 This has reduced the number of cycles and the cost of iterations, improved optimization and cut the time it takes to get a new part on the car.”

 Rule changes have to be addressed along-side other team priorities, and the main ambition is always to keep the focus on producing a fast car.
-For that reason, Oracle Red Bull Racing assesses and adopts new tools all the time and at the start of 2020 implemented the Fibersim™ portfolio into the main workstream and introduced the Mendix™ platform, both part of Xcelerator from Siemens, in an application development program.
+For that reason, Oracle Red Bull Racing assesses and adopts new tools all the time and at the start of 2020 implemented the Fibersim™ portfolio into the main workstream and introduced the Mendix™ platform, both part of Siemens Xcelerator, in an application development program.

 Clean room consistency